7 Things to Know About 401(k) Loans Before You Take One

 You will pay yourself interest: The interest rate on your 401(k) loan is determined by the rules in your 401(k) plan.
 The interest rate is typically set up as a formula, such as "Prime + 1%".
 You pay the interest back into your own 401(k) account balance.
 Despite this, most of the time taking a 401(k) loan hurts your future retirement savings.

 Caveats to Borrowing

 Some 401(k) plans allow a withdrawal in the form of a loan, but some do not.
 You must check with your 401(k) plan administrator or investment company to find out if your plan allows you to borrow against your account balance.
 You can usually find their contact information on your statement.
 Some companies may also allow multiple loans, while others will not.
 When your employer set up the 401(k) plan, they decided whether the plan would allow loans or not.

 You cannot borrow from an old 401(k) plan: If you are no longer working for the company where your 401(k) plan resides, you may not take a 401(k) loan.
 You may transfer a balance at a former employer to a new 401(k) plan, and if your current employer plan allows for loans then you can borrow from there.
 If you transferred your old 401(k) to an IRA, you cannot borrow from IRAs.
 It is best to know all the rules before you cash out or transfer an old 401(k) plan.

 Late Repayment Is Potentially Costly

 If the loan is not repaid according to the specific repayment terms than any remaining outstanding loan balance can be considered a distribution.
-In that case, it becomes taxable income to you, and if you are not yet 59 ½, a 10% early withdrawal penalty tax will also apply.
+In that case, it becomes taxable income to you, and if you are not yet 59 ½, a 10 percent early withdrawal penalty tax will also apply.
 About 10 percent of loans go into default due to a job change, and not enough resources to satisfy the loan.